Access Management

 - In the "Add User or Group" section, enter the email ID or AD group.
 For example, newuser@example.com.

 - Assign a Role from the dropdown that reflects the user's function within the organization.
+Please note that, by default, you can assign a maximum of 5 roles per user within an organization.
+To increase this limit, please open a support ticket.

 - Select the Login Method, which can be a direct login or Single Sign-On (SSO), depending on your setup.